 Yellow there!
-You might have seen over at @BlackChalkCo that I recently made a very informative post on my Stories about my favourite colour being the best colour in the world.
+You might have seen over at @BlackChalkCo that I recently mentioned my favourite colour is coincidentally *the best* colour in the world.
 Yup, big call.
 It left some of you purplexed.

 Soooo… did you know that turquoise actually *is* the best colour in the world?
 Mm-hmm!
 It’s been cyantifically proven, it’s not just a pigment of my imagentanation.
 I red it on the internet and it blue my mind!
 I had the biggest green on my face when I found out.